aquasecurity/starboard/proposals/trusted_registry_crd.md

 - Pull container images only from trusted registries and/or repositories.
 For example, one might allow pulling images from private Harbor repository accessible at https://core.harbor.domain/library/nginx:1.16, but deny pull requests to the core.harbor.domain/library/redis:5 or https://docker.io/library/nginx:1.16 repositories.
-- Statically scan container images for critical, high or medium vulnerabilities.
-In general, these rules are configurable.
+- Statically scan container images, and implement rules to deny workloads that include critical, high or medium vulnerabilities.
+In general, these rules are configurable (for example, what level of severity will cause an image to be denied).
 - Use a Kubernetes admission controller to deny workloads with non-compliant container images.
 For example, one may allow `kubectl run nginx-pod --image=core.harbor.domain/library/nginx:1.16`, but deny `kubectl run redis-pod --image core.harbor.domain/library/redis:5`.